 What’s The Ideal Test Strategy?

 Imagine designing an application to manage finances.
 A functional test would focus on features like balance checks, fund transfers, and bill payments, using test cases to verify that input data leads to the expected outcome.
-Manual testing allows testers to navigate user interfaces, use different input data, and spot discrepancies—a hands-on approach that captures nuances automation might miss.
+Manual testing allows testers to navigate the user interface, enter different input data, and spot discrepancies—a hands-on approach that captures nuances automation might miss.

 However, automation plays a key role in scaling these efforts.
-Instead of manually running the same financial transactions repeatedly, automated scripts can execute them across different scenarios, devices, and data sets in seconds.
-This speeds up testing, increases coverage, and detects issues early in development.
+Instead of manually running the same financial transactions repeatedly, automated scripts can execute them across different scenarios, devices, and test data in seconds.

 Despite these advantages, manual testing remains essential.
 Human testers provide the critical thinking and user perspective needed to catch edge cases, evaluate usability, and refine the overall experience—something automation alone cannot achieve.